BartSpangenberg/workoutapp/README.md

 # Project Name

-WorkoutApp
+WorkoutY

 ## Description

 As a user, I would like to improve my health by doing workouts.
-You can select, create an track workouts and see valuable statistics. motivation & new stuff, third test
+With WorkoutY I can select workouts from a large library or I can create mine with customised exercises.
+To stay motivated, I can add some friends and schedule workouts with them.
+Let's give it a try, [here](https://workouty.herokuapp.com/) !

 ## User Stories